-Below are links to two webpages about how a bill becomes a law in New Hampshire.
-The first link contains a description of each stage of the process.
-The second link provides specific information how technology has improved the voting process in the New Hampshire House of Representatives.
+Below is a link to a webpage about how a bill becomes a law in New Hampshire, including a description of each stage of the process.

 Below are links to two webpages about how a bill becomes a law in Rhode Island.
 The first link contains a basic overview while the second is specifically written for children.

 Below are links to four webpages about how a bill becomes a law in Vermont.
 The first link describes the legislative staff and the steps of the legislative process.
 The second link is an infographic with a short description of each step a bill goes through on its way to becoming a law.
-The third link is a brief flowchart showing the basic process.
-The final link is a site designed for kids identifying the steps from bill to law, brief descriptions of each step, and a glossary of legislative terms.
+The final link is a site designed for kids interested in becoming a legislative page in the Vermont State House.